hansds/sfcmdk/README.md

 The extension works by extracting the `orgId` from the current environment document's cookie.
 The metadata is then requested from the background script by finding the correct `sessionId` for the `orgId` in the cookies.

-All separate environemnts' metadata is stored and cached in localstorage.
+All separate environments' metadata is stored and cached in localstorage.

 ## Acknowledgements